ernestbuffington/phpnuke.coders.exchange/docs/Readme.txt

 us to have a very well done portal system!

 PS: Sorry for my English, I'm not english spoken guy.
-Also, remember I receive too many Emails, so I can't answer to all you, but for sure I'll read all Emails I receive.
+Also, remember I receive too many Emails, so I can't answer to all of you, but for sure I'll read all the Emails I receive.

 -- Francisco Burzi <fburzi@gmail.com>